 With the brackets in place, the pulleys and fan went back on.
 I still need to press on the right pulley for the power steering as well as make sure the alternator has the proper pulley.
 I am going to roll the dice and see if the stock belts fit as well.
 If I did everything right, they should.
 I will leave that for a little suspense for the future.

 The carb came in, so I put the studs in and temporarily put it on the engine.
 It’s as good a place as any to store it while waiting for parts.

-As for the alternator, unfortunately I ordered the wrong one somehow.
+As for the distributor, unfortunately I ordered the wrong one somehow.
 I had issues dropping it in and realized I had the 390 version, which has a slightly larger diameter opening on the engine, so it wouldn’t drop in.
 The correct one is on the way.
 Along with that, I have the fuel pump, but no bolts.
 I need to also dig those up so I can install it.
 Looking into that made me realize I don’t have the line from the pump to the carburetor, or the filter.
 I added those to the list.

 Once I have the distributor and assorted small parts, I should be pretty close to done, with the exception of the back ordered valve covers.
 I have a new radiator since the inlet is on the opposite side from whats in the car now, including the hoses.
 As I think about it, I may also get the engine wiring harness so I can just plug it in to the firewall and know all the electrical is correct and functional.
 Let me add that to the list too.